reapermunky/Veriduct/README.md

 ⸻

-Modules:
-		BlobDropper – Fragments files, stores meaningless pieces, deletes originals.
-		KeyDisguiser – Stores the only way to reconstruct the data, disguises the map.
-		Propagator – Spreads silently across devices via known lateral movement methods.
-		TriggerSystem – Executes context erasure by time, signal, manual drop, or remote call.

-Each module is clean, isolated, and optional.
-Customize it.
-Weaponize it.
-Or integrate it into something entirely new.

-⸻

 Example Use Case:

 A journalist copies sensitive documents to a USB stick.
 Veriduct runs automatically.
 The files are atomized into anonymous 4KB fragments with no metadata or file type.